Carey Martin: My Farm Broadcasting Journey

 The Louisiana Farm Bureau Federation is a very stable place of employment.
 Job openings are few and far between.
 Mike’s unfortunate death had created an opening that would allow me to move into a management role with the organization.
 It would also get me back on the radio.
 I interviewed for the position and got the job.
 We sold our farm and moved back to Baton Rouge for the third time.

 During my time as a field representative, the Louisiana Radio Network was sold to a new owner and the old general manager was fired.
 It was an opportunity to repair the broken relationship between our companies and work together once again.
 After several months of negotiation, the Louisiana Farm Bureau Radio Network and the Louisiana Agri-News Networks were merged to form the Louisiana Farm Bureau Agri-News Network.

 We’re a multi-media operation now.
 I run the VoiceofLouisianaAgriculture.com website and the @VoiceofLaAg Facebook page and Twitter account.
 Don and I produce a daily e-newsletter titled “The Daily Voice.”
-In 2018, we will launch The Voice of Louisiana Agriculture weekly podcast.
-We continue to produce the weekly television show “This Week in Louisiana Agriculture,” now in its 37th year on the air in Louisiana.
+In 2018, we launched The Voice of Louisiana Agriculture podcast.
+We continue to produce the weekly television show “This Week in Louisiana Agriculture,” now in its 39th year on the air in Louisiana.

 In November of 2017, I attended my first NAFB convention in 15 years.
 It was great to renew some old friendships and make some new ones.
 I felt like I was back at home.